wp-plugins/cuusoo-list/readme.txt

 == Screenshots ==

 1. This is the default interface: the API data fetching method is selected by default.
-2. This is the interface when the page scrape method is selected: not the presence of extra columns in the list.
+2. This is the interface when the page scrape method is selected: note the presence of extra columns in the list.
 3. A demonstration of the default CUUSOO List widget.
 4. An example of a custom CUUSOO List widget template, as used on [SilentMode.tv](http://silentmode.tv).